-OKLAHOMA CITY – More than $115,000 in net proceeds was raised last night at the 26th annual Chefs’ Feast for the Regional Food Bank of Oklahoma’s Food for Kids program.
-Thanks to the support from area restaurants and the community, 575 chronically hungry students will now have access to food over the weekends and school holidays.
+OKLAHOMA CITY – March 27, 2015 – More than $145,000 in net proceeds was raised last night at the 28th annual Chefs’ Feast for the Regional Food Bank of Oklahoma’s Food for Kids programs.
+Thanks to support from area restaurants and the community, 725 chronically hungry students will have access to food over weekends and school holidays.

 “We want to thank all of the chefs, guests, sponsors and volunteers for helping us fight childhood hunger,” said Rodney Bivens, executive director of the Regional Food Bank.
-“We also want to thank Chef Christine Dowd from Aunt Pitty Pat’s Catering and Chef Don Thiery for coordinating this successful event for a fifth year in a row.”
+“We also want to thank Chef Christine Dowd from Aunt Pitty Pat’s Catering and Chef Don Thiery from Platt College for coordinating this successful event for a fifth year in a row.”

-This year, Chef Robert Johnson from US Foods received the most votes from guests and won the 2013 Foodie Favorite Award.
-Click here to download a photo.
+This year, C2 Catering, Chefs Dustin Dunaway, Shawn Davidson and Daysha Brown, received the most votes from guests and won the 2015 Foodie Favorite Award.

-The Regional Food Bank of Oklahoma is the state’s largest hunger relief organization.
-The nonprofit provides enough food to feed more than 90,000 hungry Oklahomans each week through a network of more than 1,000 schools and charitable feeding programs in 53 central and western Oklahoma counties.
-Since its inception in 1980, the Regional Food Bank has distributed more than 470 million pounds of food to feed Oklahoma’s hungry.
+The Regional Food Bank of Oklahoma is the state’s largest private hunger relief organization.
+The nonprofit provides enough food to feed more than 110,000 hungry Oklahomans each week through a network of more nearly1,200 schools and charitable feeding programs in 53 central and western Oklahoma counties.
+Since its inception in 1980, the Regional Food Bank has distributed more than 550 million pounds of food to feed Oklahoma’s hungry.
 For more information, visit http://www.regionalfoodbank.org; find us on Facebook at www.facebook.com/regionalfoodbank or follow us on Twitter at www.twitter.com/rfbo.